godotengine/godot-docs/classes/class_renderingserver.rst

 Draws SDFGI probe data.
 This is the data structure that is used to give indirect lighting dynamic objects moving within the scene.

+When in the editor, left-clicking a probe will display additional bright dots that show its occlusion information.
+A white dot means the light is not occluded at all at the dot's position, while a red dot means the light is fully occluded.
+Intermediate values are possible.

 \ **Note:** Only supported when using the Forward+ rendering method.

 .. _class_RenderingServer_constant_VIEWPORT_DEBUG_DRAW_GI_BUFFER: